Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: Key definitions and results

 \subsection{Definitions}

 The key new notion introduced in the paper -- barcode entropy -- comes in two versions: absolute and relative.

-Consider a symplectic manifold $M$ and a closed monotone Lagrangian submanifold $L\subset M$.
-The ambient manifold $M$ is not required to be closed, but it has to have a sufficiently nice structure at infinity so that the Lagrangian Floer homology $\HF(L)=\HF(L,L)$ over a Novikov field $\Lambda$ and ground field $\F=\F_2$ is defined and invariant under Hamiltonian deformations.
-We refer the reader to Section \ref{sec:prelim} for our conventions and notation.
+Let us start by briefly describing the setting in which these variants of barcode entropy are defined.
+Consider a symplectic manifold $M$ and a closed monotone Lagrangian submanifold $L\subset M$ and a second Lagrangian submanifold $L'$ Hamiltonian isotopic to $L$.
+Denote by $\Lambda$ the universal Novikov field over the ground field $\F=\F_2$.
+Informally, $\Lambda$ can be thought of as the field of Laurent series with coefficients in $\F$ with real (rather than integer) exponents.
+The ambient manifold $M$ is not required to be closed, but it has to have a sufficiently nice structure at infinity, e.g., to be ``tame'' or convex.
+In addition, the minimal Maslov number $N_L$ of $L$ needs to be at least 2.
+We refer the reader to Section \ref{sec:prelim} for our conventions and notation, precise definitions and further details.

-When $L'$ is Hamiltonian isotopic and transverse to $L$, we have the filtered Floer complex $\CF(L,L')$ which is a finite-dimensional vector space over $\Lambda$.
+Assuming first that $L$ and $L'$ are transverse, we have the filtered Floer complex $\CF(L,L')$ which is a finite-dimensional vector space over $\Lambda$ generated by $L\cap L'$.
 (The grading of the Floer complex and homology is immaterial for our purposes.)
 Denote by $\CB(L,L')$ the barcode of $\CF(L,L')$ over $\Lambda$; see Section \ref{sec:barcodes}.
+Note that in this case (i.e., whenever $L$, $L'$ are transverse) the barcode $\CB(L,L')$ is a finite set.
 For $\eps>0$, let $b_\eps(L,L')$ be the number of bars of length greater than $\eps$ in this barcode:

 This definition extends in a straightforward way, essentially by continuity, to the case when the manifolds are not necessarily transverse.
 For instance, when $\eps$ is outside the closure $\bar{\CalD}(L,L')$ of the action difference set (see Section \ref{sec:spectrum}) we can set